-Development proposals will not be supported that harm the historic significance and setting of Dinnington Character Buildings and structures.
+Development proposals will be supported which conserve or enhance the heritage significance and setting of a Character Buildings or Structure.

 Development proposals will be required to take into account the character, context and setting of these locally important assets, including important views towards and from them.